 - Professional Alternatives

 To save time and energy, you should always have a screening process.
 Applicant Tracking Systems (ATS) are a great way to screen candidates that might be a great fit from those who directly shouldn’t have even applied to the job.

 ATS can handle recruitment and hiring needs by collecting and sorting resumes.
-They provide the full panorama of the applicants you receive because they compare resumes with the job descriptions.
+They provide the full panorama of the applicants you receive because they compare remote work on resumes with the job descriptions.
 Therefore, instead of reviewing each application, you can focus on the ones the ATS has identified as a great match.

 These are some of the most popular ATS used by companies: